Fureru

 Fureru (ふれる。) is a 2024 Japanese animated film directed by Tatsuyuki Nagai and written by Mari Okada.
-It was produced by CloverWorks, and distributed by Toho and Aniplex.
-The film premiered in Japan on October 4, 2024.
+Distributed by Toho and Aniplex, the film premiered in Japan on October 4, 2024.

-Synopsis
+Plot

 Aki Onoda, Ryō Sobue, and Yūta Inohara, are childhood friends attending the elementary school.
-Aki investigates the Shinto shrine in the island cave.
-He meets Fureru, a yellow tailed hedgehog, and adopts it as a pet.
+Aki investigates the Shinto shrine in the island cave, meets a yellow tailed hedgehog Fureru, and adopts it as a pet.
 When the boys touch each other and hear their inner voices, they are caught by Fureru's magical power within the fur.
-In the aftermath, they cannot hear their inner voices and they are supposed to touch each other.
-As the power becomes clear, their friendship begins to waver.
-Ten years later, Fureru and the trio move to Takadanobaba in Shinjuku.
-They defend Nana Asakawa and Juri Kamozawa from a stalker.
+In the aftermath, they cannot hear their inner voices in isolation when touching each other.